Features

 override fun shouldRetry(exception: Throwable): Boolean {

-// Don't retry validation errors - they won't succeed on retry
+// Don't retry validation errors

 if (exception is IllegalArgumentException) return false